Building an Extension – Professionals You Need – In 10 Easy Steps: Intro

 Do you know the professionals you need when building an extension?

-We have put together an introduction to the professionals you will require to take your building project from inception to completion, in particular concentrating on building an extension
+We have put together an introduction to the professionals you will require to take your building project from inception to completion, in particular concentrating on building an extension.

-See our 10 steps to appointing a building contractor for a detailed step by step guide to what is required to make sure you are on budget, the contractor is fully vetted & you have an industry standard contract in place.
+This is a detailed step by step guide to what is required to make sure you are on budget, the contractor is fully vetted & you have an industry standard contract in place.

 So, let’s get started with the main players that will be needed to get your project up and running